muellerjohannes/POMDPs-ROSA/README.md

-# Reward Optimization in State-Action space (ROSA)
+# Solving infinite-horizon POMDPs with memoryless stochastic policies in state-action space

 This repo decoments the code used for the experiments presented in the extended abstract *Solving infinite-horizon POMDPs with memoryless stochastic policies in state-action space* presented at RLDM 2022 (see https://arxiv.org/abs/2205.14098).
+This includes an implementation of the presented method for reward optimization in state-action space (ROSA) as well as the two baselines used for comparison.

 We provide code, which solves POMDPs in state action space by solving the polynomially constrained optimization problem with linear objective associated to the POMDP.
 As a reference, we also implement Bellman constrained programming and apply L-BFGS directly to the reward function for tabular softmax policies.